Coloursplash/learning_rust/README.md

 # Learning Rust

+The Rust programming language is perfect for systems-level applications like servers as well as large projects like game engines.

 This repository is where I have been learning the Rust programming language.
 Feel free to look around!

-Not only can this teach you some fundementals of Rust,but it can be a great revision guide if you forget something in the future.
+Not only can this teach you some fundementals of Rust, but it can be a great revision guide if you forget something in the future.

 ## Notes

 Rust uses snake case, not camel case, so all variables and projects will be styled as 'example_text'.

 For loops are normally used over while loops because they have more safety and are more concise.
 Even for looping within a certain range, a range can be generated as an array such as `for i in (1..4) {code here}`.

+Conditions for if statements and while loops do not require brackets surrounding them.

+Arrays and tuples both have a fixed size and cannot change size once declared.

 ## Cargo